Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Thermal Shock Chamber Temperature Range

-At times a thermal shock chamber with dual refrigeration does not have to reach extremely low temperatures below the needed level of cooling, but has a quick cooling rate at low temperatures.
+In some cases, a thermal shock chamber with dual refrigeration does not need to achieve extremely low temperatures but should provide a rapid cooling rate at lower temperatures.

 Temperature Exchange Rate